Welcome to the latest release of the ACF Plugin, version 1.7.8.3. For the latest updates, refer to the version history.

 Added native TRIM functions to trim left, right and both sides of a text string.
 The function trims away white space including CR, LF, TAB, SPACE, and NBSP ( 0xC2 0xA0).

-- Both sides
+TrimBoth - Both sides

-for either side.
+TrimLeft and TrimRight for either side.

 The functions are highly effective, trims a string in less than 2uS.
 (Tested with 200 char string and mix of white space on each side in a loop running 10.000 trim operations).

-statement, which previously led to unloadable compiled packages.
+In version 1.7.1.1, we've fixed a critical bug causing a 1-byte displacement in the binary output when referencing inter-package functions via the USE statement, which previously led to unloadable compiled packages.
 We've introduced an updated, more reliable method to prevent this issue, rolling out file format version 2 that retains compatibility with the original format.
 Format version 1 is deprecated and treated as version 0, excluding inter-package link tables.
 Users are encouraged to update to ensure compatibility and take advantage of these corrections.
 All packages compiled with 1.7.1.0 must be recompiled with this plugin version.

 Implemented "USE" statement to allow inter-package function calls.
 With the "use" statement, you tell the package that it can call functions in the other namespace (another package name).
 See an example in the article addressing this feature.